jessfraz/docker-presentation/README.md

 When you are all finished reading this and understand the `build` and `run`docker commands, checkout the [scripts](scripts) directory.
 I sealed all this up in a bow for you.

-- [`/scripts/setup-nginx`](scripts/setup-nginx): sets up the main nginx config with the apps-enabled directory
+- [`setup-nginx`](scripts/setup-nginx): sets up the main nginx config with the apps-enabled directory
-- [`/scripts/build-images`](scripts/build-images): builds the base images
+- [`build-images`](scripts/build-images): builds the base images
-- [`/scripts/run-apps`](scripts/run-apps): spins up all the containers for the apps and routes them accordingly with [`/scripts/publish`](scripts/publish)
+- [`run-apps`](scripts/run-apps): spins up all the containers for the apps and routes them accordingly with [`publish`](scripts/publish)

 But, I would highly suggest looking these over and seeing how they work, there's some fun things with `grep` and `awk`.

 ## Setup
-I have included a [Vagrantfile](https://github.com/jfrazelle/docker-presentation/blob/master/Vagrantfile) for a VirtualBox with ubuntu precise 12.04, kernel version 3.8, nginx, & docker pre-installed.
+I have included a [Vagrantfile](https://github.com/jfrazelle/docker-presentation/blob/master/Vagrantfile) for a VirtualBox with ubuntu trusty 14.04.
+It will also provision nginx, & docker for you on the first `vagrant up`.

 You have one of two options for setup: